a hand holding a guitar

 Differences with the federal framework

-In 2009, the Office of the Privacy Commissioner of Canada (OPC) published its Guidelines for processing personal information across borders, in connection with the Personal Information Protection and Electronic Documents Act (PIPEDA).
+While the Personal Information Protection and Electronic Documents Act (PIPEDA) does not explicitly require that organizations notify individuals that their personal information may be transferred outside of Canada, the Office of the Privacy Commissioner of Canada (OPC) published in 2009 its Guidelines for processing personal information across borders, in connection with PIPEDA.
 The guidelines require organizations that transfer personal information for processing purposes to provide, by contractual or other means, “a comparable level of protection while the information is being processed by the third party.”
 Such organizations are also subject to an obligation of transparency, which requires them to notify the individuals concerned that information is being transferred outside Canada, and that there is a risk foreign authorities may access it.

-The recent PIPEDA reform bill introduced by the federal government in June 2022 (Bill C-27) merely imposes an obligation of openness and transparency with regard to international and interprovincial transfers.
-The organization’s external privacy policy will need to specify whether or not it will carry out any international or interprovincial transfer or disclosure of personal information that may have “reasonably foreseeable privacy implications” (Bill C-27, s.
+The expected PIPEDA reform bill introduced by the federal government in June 2022 (Bill C-27) and currently under review by the Standing Committee on Industry and Technology, imposes, for the moment, an obligation of transparency with regard to international and interprovincial transfers.
+If adopted, as is, the organization’s external privacy policy will need to specify whether or not it will carry out any international or interprovincial transfer or disclosure of personal information that may have “reasonably foreseeable privacy implications” (Bill C-27, s.
 62(2)(d)).
 This requirement comes on top of the outsourcing obligations, which provide, among other things, that the organization must ensure, contractually or by other means, that the service provider offers a level of protection equivalent to what the organization is required to offer for such personal information under Bill C-27.

 Compliance tips